Swiss mountaineer aims for new Everest record

 Ueli Steck has made a name for himself by winning several speed climbing records on the Eiger North Face over the last few years.

-In 2013 he was involved in a highly publicised fight that broke out between his team and a group of Sherpas on the west face of Mount Everest.
+A year earlier he was involved in a highly publicised fight that broke out between his team and a group of Sherpas on the west face of Mount Everest.